tobyweston/blog/source/book/index.md

 <header><h1 class="entry-title">What's new in Java 8</h1></header>

-<a href="https://leanpub.com/essential_acceptance_testing" onClick="trackOutboundLink(this, 'Outbound Links', 'leanpub.com'); return false;">{% img right http://titlepages.leanpub.com/whatsnewjava8/bookpage 'What's new in Java 8 is available on Leanpub'%}</a>
+<a href="https://leanpub.com/essential_acceptance_testing" onClick="trackOutboundLink(this, 'Outbound Links', 'leanpub.com'); return false;">{% img right http://titlepages.leanpub.com/whatsnewjava8/bookpage What's new in Java 8 is available on Leanpub%}</a>

 This is the companion book to my Udemy course of the same name.
 If you buy the course, it's free, otherwise get [10% off the course with this link](https://www.udemy.com/whats-new-in-java-8/?couponCode=BLOG10).